 To specify a function-call input event, set the Trigger property to

 You cannot mix edge-triggered and function-call input events in the same Stateflow chart.
-Mixing these input events results in an error during parsing and simulation.
+Mixing these input events results in a compile-time error.

 For more information, see Synchronize Model Components by Broadcasting Events.